honeycombio/refinery/config.md

 ### `QueryAuthToken`

-QueryAuthToken is the token that must be specified to access the /query endpoint.
+QueryAuthToken is the token that must be specified to access the `/query` endpoint.

-Provides a token that must be specified with the header "X-Honeycomb-Refinery-Query" in order for a /query request to succeed.
+This token must be specified with the header "X-Honeycomb-Refinery-Query" in order for a `/query` request to succeed.
-These /query requests are intended for debugging refinery during setup and are not typically needed in normal operation.
+These `/query` requests are intended for debugging Refinery during setup and are not typically needed in normal operation.
-If not specified, the /query endpoints are inaccessible.
+If not specified, then the `/query` endpoints are inaccessible.

 - Not eligible for live reload.
 - Type: `string`
 - Example: `some-private-value`
+- Environment variable: `REFINERY_QUERY_AUTH_TOKEN`

 ### `AdditionalErrorFields`

-AdditionalErrorFields is a list of span fields to include when logging errors.
+AdditionalErrorFields is a list of span fields to include when logging errors happen during the ingestion of events.

-A list of span fields that should be included when logging errors that happen during ingestion of events (for example, the span too large error).
+For example, the span too large error.
 This is primarily useful in trying to track down misbehaving senders in a large installation.
 The fields `dataset`, `apihost`, and `environment` are always included.
-If a field is not present in the span, it will not be present in the error log.
+If a field is not present in the span, then it will not be present in the error log.

 - Eligible for live reload.
 - Type: `stringarray`